I was at an international conference this week on human rights education for legal professionals, organised by HELP, a Council of Europe programme.

 A former ECtHR judge and vice-President, Mrs Francoise Tulkens, spoke about shared responsibility.
 Between judges and lawyers.
 Between national judges and ECHR judges.
 Between Human rights guardians and politicians.

 Annually, 6 to 7 thousands teenagers graduate from state run orphanages in the Republic of Moldova.
-The doors of orphanages open and they get into the big world with an id and the clothes they ware.
-Annually a group of 6 to 7 young girls get the chance to stay in a “social apartment” to prepare for an independent life, by teaching them basic life skills, such as cooking, interpersonal relations and personal finances management and by enrolling them in a training programme to help them secure a job and to make a living.
-It is run by Diaconia http://www.diaconia.md, an organisation whose mission and modus operandi is dear to my heart.
+The doors of orphanages open and they get into the big world with an id and the clothes they wear.
+Each year, 6 to 7 young girls get the chance to stay in a “social apartment” to prepare for an independent life.
+They learn basic life skills, such as cooking, interpersonal relations and personal finances management.
+They are also enrolled into vocational training to help them secure a job and to make a living.
+The programme is run by Diaconia http://www.diaconia.md, an organisation whose mission and modus operandi is dear to my heart.

 The objective was a joint and fun celebration of the successfully completed programme.